 How many weeks does it take to confirm if you're pregnant?

-If you have a regular menstrual cycle, a home pregnancy test can usually detect pregnancy around 4 weeks from the first day of your last period — typically two weeks after ovulation.
+If you have a regular menstrual cycle, a home pregnancy test can usually detect pregnancy around 4 weeks from the first day of your last menstrual period — typically two weeks after ovulation.

 What is the maximum delay in periods if not pregnant?